-About 1960, I began to look inward to describe to myself what I might be about, what it was I observed, who I might be or was at the time, and where I might go once I grew up.
+Circa, late ’50s, I began to look inward to discover my Self; what I observed, who I might be– or was at that time–so that I could determine where I might go once I grew up.
 I was about eight or nine years old.
 Pretty mature, wasn’t it.

-AS that did not go too well, since there are probably more people wanting to be in Hollywood, in some kind of limelight, more than there are ants in an anthill, I decided to give it up, tend to my children, and get married a THIRD time–some people never learn.
+AS that did not go too well, and realizing there were probably more people wanting to be in Hollywood than crabs in the ocean, more than ants on an anthill, I decided to give it up, tend to my children, and get married a THIRD time–some people never learn.
 But at least I was given the gift of a third child, and that made all the difference.
 I saw my children as each one a gift from God, only it took me a long time to see it.
 I’m sorry my beautiful children.

 I hope you get something from my writing and take it with you to a better tomorrow.